 Add in some tangent in the story of a supermarket chain’s failed takeover and you have a rich stew of precepts carried into the work, visually pure and minimal pictures about as close to the core of Marc S. Meyer as anything he has done or will ever do.

-* The Beach Club, Baldwinville and now the Gravel pictures exist as separately printed portfolios and can be seen my studio Boston.
-Please contact me directly at: firstname.lastname@example.org to arrange an appointment to see these works.
+* The Beach Club, Baldwinville and now the Gravel pictures exist as separately printed portfolios and can be seen at my studio in Boston.
+Please contact me directly firstname.lastname@example.org to arrange an appointment to see these works.

 My blog posts about Marc’s work and a brief biography are here: